laidingqing/climateanalysis/README.md

 6.  **Bonus 4:** Define a metric that represents change in global temperature and/or precipitation over time, and visualize it on a heatmap.

-# End-to-End, Real-time ML Reference Data Pipeline
+# End-to-End Solution, Batch/Real-time ETL Data Pipeline

 ## Architecture Overview